Mountain Hardwear Kor Preshell Hoody - Women's Review

 Breathability is one of the categories where the Kor Preshell earned the highest marks.
 On sunny but breezy mornings with long-uphill approaches, this jacket proved incredibly breathable.

-This barely-there layer is a great companion for warm days rock climbing when the breeze picks up in the afternoon, and you need something to cut the bite of the wind.
-It is also an easy go-to layer for breezy trail-runs.
+This barely-there layer is a great companion for warm days rock climbing when the breeze picks up in the afternoon, and you need something to take the bite out of the wind.
+It is also an easy go-to layer for breezy trail runs.
 On long sunny hikes, it is a perfect layer to bring along — it weighs next-to-nothing, and when the temps drop toward the end of the day, it is great for maintaining core temps.
-It does not feature pit-vents or any additional ventilation for sweat, but our reviewer found this to be unnecessary, as the fabric is super breathable as is.
+It does not feature pit vents or any additional ventilation for sweat, but our reviewer found this to be unnecessary, as the fabric is super breathable as is.

 Mobility